Quick Black Bean Chili With Corn – No Meat or Dairy

 Mix It Up With Cilantro!

 This copycat Chipotle cilantro lime rice is so fresh and flavorful!
-Make your next dish pop by using this colorful recipe in place of plain rice.
+Make your bean chili pop by using this colorful recipe in place of plain rice.

 Ingredients

-- 1 can Black Beans or beans of your choice.
-Pinto, white beans, etc.
+- 1 can kidney beans or beans of your choice like pinto, white beans, etc.

 Instructions